 It is desirable that prospective botany majors obtain a strong background in the biological and physical sciences at the high school level.
 Specifically recommended are a minimum of three years of high school mathematics, including algebra, geometry, and some exposure to trigonometry; one year of chemistry; one year of biology; one year of physics and courses designed to develop computer and writing skills.
 Students without an adequate background in mathematics and science can make up these deficiencies early in their college career.

-For more information, contact Richard Halse, adviser for Botany.
+For more information, contact Melanie Link-Perez, advisor for Botany.